hxu-hms/lsp-minerva-tutorial/_episodes/03-curated.md

 ![Add or remove a Channel](../fig/screenshot-add-remove-channel.jpg){:style="max-width: 800px;"}

+> ## Removing a channel from a group does not delete the actual channel
+> This is another reminder that channels themselves can never be deleted from a story.
+If you remove a
+> channel from a group, it always remains available to add to other groups.
+{: .callout}

+## Reordering channels within a group

+You can drag the gray channel name boxes left and right to change their order.
+This only changes the order in which the channels will be presented in the published story's channel legend but can be useful in some cases.

 Now we will refine our two channel groups to contain the correct channels.

 > ## Add and remove channels from groups